nestordemeure/breviarium/data/english.md

 ### Avoiding Ambushes

-If you are pretending to have a quarrel with a friend, let him suspect it is a real quarrel, so he will reveal his true feelings and try to take advantage of the situation.
-Then suddenly join forces with your friend against the enemy and resist him.
-This will also work against robbers setting an ambush on the road or in other situations where you know there are ambushes set against you.
+Pretend to have a quarrel with a friend, so that your enemy suspect it is a real quarrel, reveal their true feelings, and wishes to take advantage of the situation; then suddenly resist and oppose the enemy with your friend's strength combined.

-Leave and proceed to where the ambushes will be set in motion against you, then flee and lead them into an ambush.
-If the ambush is set by a powerful man, dissemble in your words so you neither fall into his traps nor show that you noticed the deceit.
-Rather, seek a middle ground in your responses, so that you neither incur harm nor demonstrate awareness of his treachery.
+This will also work against robbers setting an ambush on the road, or in other situations where you know there are ambushes; leave yourself exposed and proceed to where the ambushes will be set in motion against you, then flee and lead them into an ambush.

+And if the ambushes are set by a powerful man, dissemble in your words, so that he does not take open action, but seek a middle ground in your responses, so that you neither fall into his traps nor show that you noticed the deceit.

-If some people are inducing you to take some action, so that you may be harmed in doing it, show that you will do it with eager spirit and prepare yourself for it - unless there is difficulty in grasping the means.
+If some people are inducing you to take some action, so that you may be harmed in doing it, show that you will do it with eager spirit, and prepare yourself for it, unless there is difficulty in grasping the means.
 Meanwhile, secretly plan the opposite.

 ### Acquiring and Retaining Money